-Professor: Jim Ohlson OFFICE: KMC 10-85 OFFICE HOURS: Thursdays 11:00-2:00 (or by appointment) PHONE: (212) 998-0151 E-MAIL: johlson@stern.nyu.edu TAs: TBA
+Professor: Jim Ohlson OFFICE: KMC 10-85 OFFICE HOURS: Thursdays 11:00-2:00 (or by appointment) PHONE: (212) 998-0151 E-MAIL: johlson@stern.nyu.edu TAs: Erik Johannesson (erik.johannesson@stern.nyu.edu) Seil Kim (seil.kim@stern.nyu.edu)

 Course Description: This course develops concepts and tools used to analyze financial statements for purposes of equity valuation.
 All four financial statements will be discussed extensively to extract information that assesses a firm's performance.
-An appreciation of a firm's current performance is essential to forecast future performance, which in turn affect the estimation of its value.
-Most of your time will be spent on learning how to implement, interpret, and manipulate spreadsheets.
+An appreciation of a firm's current performance is essential to forecast future performance, which in turn affects the estimation of its value.
+Approximately half of your time will be spent learning how to implement, interpret, and manipulate spreadsheets.
 Case studies will serve as an important tool to appreciate core concepts.
-At the end of the course you should be proficient in FSA, in terms of concepts as well as practice.
+At the end of the course, you should be proficient in FSA, in terms of concepts as well as practice.